malikashish8/vuln-spring/README.md

 ## Vulnerabilities

-Vulnerabilities are tagged with a comment with `Issue` string.
+Vulnerabilities are tagged with a comment with `// Issue` string.
 Searching for it in the whole code base should help find all vulnerabilities.

 ### List